-When a Notion sensor detects an event in your home, it sends a message to the bridge through a wireless radio.
+When a Notion Sensor detects an event in your home, it sends a message to the bridge through a wireless radio.
 The bridge sends the information to our servers over the internet via your WiFi router.
-Our servers check your notifications preferences and then decide if we should send a push notifications to your phone for the event.
+Our servers check your notifications preferences and then decide if we should send a push notification to your phone for the event.

 All of this means that you need to have a working internet connection in your home for Notion to accurately detect events like a door opening or a water leak under your sink.